 Fiber optics is used for long-distance and high-performance data networking.
 It is also commonly used in telecommunication services, such as internet, television and telephones.
 For example, Verizon and Google use fiber optics in their Verizon Fios and Google Fiber services, respectively, providing Gigabit internet speeds to users.

 How fiber optics works

-Fiber optics transmit data in the form of light particles -- or photons -- that pulse through a fiber optic cable.
+Fiber optics transmits data in the form of light particles, or photons, that pulse through a fiber optic cable.
 The glass fiber core and the cladding each have a different refractive index that bends incoming light at a certain angle.

 When light signals are sent through the fiber optic cable, they reflect off the core and cladding in a series of zig-zag bounces, following a process called total internal reflection.
 The light signals do not travel at the speed of light because of the denser glass layers, instead traveling about 30% slower than the speed of light.

 To renew, or boost, the signal throughout its journey, fiber optics transmission sometimes requires repeaters at distant intervals.
 These repeaters regenerate the optical signal by converting it to an electrical signal, processing that electrical signal and retransmitting the optical signal.